T30M47/Experimental-work---Concatenated-index/README.md

     ```
  **I used ab command with -n 1000 and -c 3 parameters.**

-Here are examples of URLs for every type of index that you could test and send ab requests to:
+Here are examples of URLs for every type of index that you could test and send ab requests to in Your iwn terminal:
 * http://127.0.0.1:8000/withoutIndex/?naziv=bread&cijena=1.99&datum_kreiranja=1973-11-21
 * http://127.0.0.1:8000/withIndex/?naziv=eggs&cijena=9.99&datum_kreiranja=1999-03-23
 * http://127.0.0.1:8000/withPartIndex/?naziv=milk&cijena=2.99&datum_kreiranja=2009-06-23